Home » Garden » Why Aren’t My Daffodils and Spring Bulbs Blooming?

 So What Do You Do When Daffodils Don’t Bloom?

 Then separate them into individual bulbs.
 You can replant immediately, spacing them roughly six inches apart at a six-inch depth.
 Or you replant them in the fall.
+Learn more about how to divide perennials.

-If you prefer replanting in fall, dry the bulbs in a cool dry spot and store in a mesh bag or perlite.
+If you prefer replanting in the fall, dry the bulbs in a cool dry spot and store them in a mesh bag or perlite.
 Keep them cool until you are ready to plant in the fall.

-CLICK HERE to learn how to plant bulbs in the fall.
+Read my post to learn how to plant bulbs in the fall.

 Why Did My Tulips Come Up But No Flowers?